John Filion: Education

-Filion attended York University and he graduated with a degree in history.
+Filion attended York University, and he graduated with a degree in history.
 He became a journalist specializing in education issues.
-He was the founding editor of the Canadian World Almanac.
+He was the founding editor of the Canadian Global Almanac.

 Early political career

-He first entered politics as a trustee on the North York Board of Education to which he was elected in 1981.
-From 1987 to 1990 he served as chair of the school board.
-He was elected to North York's city council in 1990 replacing retiring councillor Jim McGuffin.
+He first entered politics as a trustee on the North York Board of Education, to which he was elected in 1981.
+From 1987 to 1990, he served as chair of the school board.
+He was elected to North York's city council in 1990, replacing retiring councillor Jim McGuffin.
 He moved to Toronto city council with the creation of the new city in 1997.
 He received a great deal of attention for his role as chair of the city's Board of Health.
 He used this position to push for a smoking ban in Toronto bars and restaurants and to force restaurants to post records of their health inspections.
 As a member of the police services board he was a sharp critic of chief Julian Fantino and also publicly accused members of the police force of monitoring his activities.

 Mayor Rob Ford stripped of powers

 In 2013, after admissions by Mayor Rob Ford that he had purchased and smoked crack cocaine while in office, made homophobic and racist remarks and possibly drove while intoxicated, Filion put forward an emergency motion which transferred much of the mayor's budget and emergency powers to the Deputy Mayor.
-A further motion put forward by Filion also removed his ability to set key matters on the legislative agenda, and removed his right to fill vacancies on the civic appointments committee.
+A further motion put forward by Filion also removed his ability to set key matters on the legislative agenda and removed his right to fill vacancies on the civic appointments committee.